klein-artur/GitCaller/README.md

 ## Parsed Results

+This lib will also give you complete objects holding data.

+There is a protocol `Repository`.
+The default implementation is `GitRepo`

+This repo implementation already has a few methods to get parsed objects.
+For example:

+`GitRepo.standard.clone(url: String)` will clone a repo from the given URL.
+`GitRepo.standard.log(branchName: String)` will give you a `LogResult` holding commits, plus information how to draw a git path.

+And more.

+## Woha!!!
+Slow Slow!

 As this is under development at the moment just a few commands and parameters are supported.
 Feel free to add more by a PullRequest.